climateandtech/factchecker/README.md

 Climate+Tech FactChecker is designed to serve as a comprehensive toolkit for both experimentation and production environments, focusing on the verification of claims.
 It offers a robust suite of tools and methodologies to assist researchers, developers, and practitioners in the field of claim verification, enabling them to efficiently test hypotheses, validate data, and deploy reliable fact-checking solutions.

+## License

+This project is dual-licensed:

+- For researchers, academic institutions, universities, and fact-checking organizations: This project is available under the GNU Affero General Public License (AGPL), with the requirement that any results and improvements are shared back with the community.

+- For other organizations: A license can be requested and can be granted free if the project's use is not purely commercial, under similar sharing conditions.
+Please contact the maintainers for licensing details.

+See the LICENSE file for the complete terms.

 ## Installation